TheJoshZ/RCSSimulation/README.md

 # Reaction Control System (RCS) Simulation

 ## 1.0 Introduction
 This is a Reaction Control System (RCS) simulation I built, inspired by a similar system found in the game *Kerbal Space Program*.
 The project was completed in prior years, and I am now uploading it to GitHub as a showcase.
+Unfortunatly a lot of things were lost to time as I did build this a while ago, I had recovered what I could.

 The project consists of two phases:
 1. **Software Phase**